Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 (1) Write a polymorphic proc that returns the count field of an input parameter.
 Then rewrite this proc as a lambda.
 Check it for static and dynamic arrays, and strings   (see poly_count.jai).

 ## 22.6 #bake_arguments, $ and $$
-The directive **#bake_arguments** lets us specify value(s) for argument(s) of a procedure, but leaving some arguments unspecified.
-The result is a proc with fewer arguments.
+The directive **#bake_arguments** lets us specify value(s) for argument(s) of a procedure, but possibly leaving some arguments unspecified.
+The result is a precompiled proc with specific (fewer) parameter values.
 Lets see an example:

 See *22.6_baked_args.jai*:
 ```c++